wrussell1999/bluetooth-ev3-android/README.md

 ## Usage

+The EV3 sends the app an SVG as a string.
+The app creates an SVG using the caverock SVG library, and displays it in an SVGImageView.

 **Make sure your device is not on WiFi or Mobile Data for best results.**

 Before you use the app, you will need a ServerSocket running on the EV3 waiting for the client to connect.